Wraymar/Wraymar/README.md

 ## 🚀 About Me
 I like to write code, In 2024 I took a shot at a non-traditional route to being a software engineer.
 Today I can confidently say I've used the technologies listed below to create fullstack web applications, which is amazing since I had no prior technical experience.

-- 🔭 I'm currently working on [SpaceScribe], An interactive yet simplistic journaling app.
+- 🔭 I'm currently working on SpaceScribe, An interactive yet simplistic journaling app.
-- 🌱 I'm currently learning [TailwindCSS]
+- 🌱 I'm currently learning TailwindCSS
 - 💬 Ask me about web development, full-stack applications, or anything tech!
-- 📫 How to reach me: [tyreesewray14@gmail.com]
+- 📫 How to reach me: tyreesewray14@gmail.com
-- ⚡ Fun fact: [In my freetime, I'm either gaming or playing soccer so feel free to ask me about that as well.]
+- ⚡ Fun fact: In my freetime, I'm either gaming or playing soccer so feel free to ask me about that as well.

 ## 🛠️ Technologies & Tools